waiwera/waiwera/doc/user/import.rst

 After the ``jsondata`` dictionary variable has been created, containing a JSON representation of the simulation, this variable is edited to add a value for the 2-D mesh thickness.
 Other aspects of the simulation could be altered as desired here by editing the ``jsondata`` variable.

 The last line of the script writes the Waiwera input JSON file, "model.json".
 Two optional parameters are added here, one to specify the size of the indenting, and the other to sort the keys in the JSON file.
 Since the ``jsondata`` variable is a Python dictionary, and dictionary variables have no implied order, the keys could otherwise be written out in arbitrary order.
 Setting the ``sort_keys`` parameter ensures the keys are written out in alphabetical order, which can make particular keys easier to find in the file.

-..
-[Crou18] Croucher, A. (2018).
-"PyTOUGH user's guide", version 1.5.1, University of Auckland, July 2018.
-Available from the `PyTOUGH website <https://github.com/acroucher/PyTOUGH>`_.
-..
-[Prue04] Pruess, K. (2004).
-"The TOUGH codes -- a family of simulation tools for multiphase flow and transport processes in permeable media".
-Vadose Zone Journal, 3(3), 738 -- 746.
-..
-[WeCr12] Wellmann, J.F., Croucher, A.E. and Regenauer-Lieb, K. (2012).
-"Python scripting libraries for subsurface fluid and heat flow simulations with TOUGH2 and SHEMAT".
-Computers & Geosciences, 43 (197-206).